1. Overview

 2. Benefits of a merger or acquisition

-There are many good reasons for growing your business through an acquisition or merger.
-These include:
+Reasons for growing your business through an acquisition or merger include:

 - Reducing competition.
-Buying up new intellectual property, products or services may be cheaper than developing these yourself.
+Buying intellectual property, products or services may be cheaper than developing these yourself and competing with these businesses.

 3. Deciding if your business is ready